ansible-collections/community.mongodb/README.md

 ## Release Notes

-Needs improvement put the general process for issuing a new release to Ansibel Galaxy is as follows...
+Needs improvement but the general process for issuing a new release to Ansibel Galaxy is as follows...

 - View commits since last release and copy text for release notes